armadaproject/armada-jupyter/docs/design/initial-design.md

 ### User Commands

-The user will be able to deploy a jupyterlab pod with a single command:
+The user will be able to deploy a JupyterLab pod with a single command:

 ```bash
 armada-jupyter deploy --config config.yml